KitoPham/SoccerLeague/README.md

 > 2\.
 Yaotyl's Generals, 3 pts <br />
 > 3\.
 Humans, 0 pts <br />

 To be able to run this application the following programs will need to be installed on your machine.
 * Git Bash https://git-scm.com/downloads
 * Node.Js https://nodejs.org/en/download/

+*Disclaimer if you've already downloaded the SoccerLeague folder onto your computer you can skip the first command and make sure that your terminal is pointed to this folder via the cd command*

-Once you have installed these two platforms, launch your Terminal application and type the follow commands in separately.
+Once you have installed these two programs, launch your Terminal application and type the follow commands in separately.
 ```git
     git clone https://github.com/kitopham/SoccerLeague